-Project Description This project includes the construction of a Sally Port that will allow State and Local Corrections side of the Hall of Justice, on the northeast corner.
+This project includes the construction of a Sally Port that will allow State and Local Corrections vehicles to access the Hall of Justice.
+This will allow inmates to be transferred in and out of the courts in a secure manner.
+The Sally Port is proposed to be constructed on the Exchange Blvd. side of the Hall of Justice, on the northeast corner.